-- It receives appropriate information from management on risk exposure and financial instrument usage in a form that is understood. - Issues raised by auditors (both internal and external) in respect of any significant weaknesses in the treasury function are resolved immediately. - Approval is gained for any transactions falling outside policy guidelines.
+- It receives appropriate information from management on risk exposure and financial instrument usage in a form that is understood. - Issues raised by auditors (both internal and external) in respect of any significant weaknesses in the treasury function are resolved immediately. - Approval will be gained by the CFO for any transactions falling outside policy guidelines.

-3.3 Audit, Risk & Assurance Committee (Audit, Risk & Assurance)
+3.3 Finance, Risk and Assurance Committee

-Audit, Risk & Assurance has the following responsibilities:
+Finance, Risk and Assurance has the following responsibilities: